Biden to visit Israel as Gaza war sparks humanitarian crisis

 IRAN WARNS OF 'LONG-TERM WAR'

-Biden's trip is a rare and risky choice, showing American backing for Netanyahu as the U.S. tries to avert a broader regional war involving Iran, its Lebanese ally Hezbollah and Syria.
+Mr Biden's trip is a rare and risky choice, showing American backing for Netanyahu as the US tries to avert a broader regional war involving Iran, its Lebanese ally Hezbollah and Syria.
 It comes as Israel is preparing a ground offensive in Gaza expected to intensify the enclave's humanitarian crisis.

 Iranian Foreign Minister Hossein Amirabdollahian told state TV that Israel would not be allowed to act in Gaza without consequences, warning of "preemptive action" by the "resistance front" in the coming hours.